slavenf/sfl-library/doc/small_flat_multimap.md

 }
 ```

 `sfl::small_flat_multimap` is a associative container similar to [`std::multimap`](https://en.cppreference.com/w/cpp/container/multimap), but with the different storage model.

-The storage model of `sfl::small_flat_multimap` is identical to the storage model of [`sfl::small_vector`](doc/small_vector.md), that is, this container holds statically allocated array of size `N` in the object itself.
-Elements are stored into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
+The storage model of small flat multimap is identical to the storage model of [`sfl::small_vector`](doc/small_vector.md), that is, small flat multimap also internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
 The dynamic memory management is used when the number of elements has to be greater than `N`.

 Size `N` is specified at the compile time as a template parameter.
 In case when `N` is equal to zero the container does not hold any statically allocated array and uses only dynamic memory management.